GSS-Cogs/trace-flowchart-example/README.md

-# Concept
+# Flowchart Example

+Can be viewed here: https://gss-cogs.github.io/trace-flowchart-examples/index.html

-We want to log out information via the TransformTrace class to inform an interactive breakdown/view of what data has been extracted, from where and what post prossesing has taken place.
+What we're aiming at is to log out information via the TransformTrace class.
+To generate this flowchart of what data has been extracted, from where and what post prossesing has taken place.

-What I'm trying to do is capture a simple overview with optional complexity (and have it created automatically).
+Basically, a simple overview with optional complexity (and have it created automatically).

 # Types (for want of a better term)